 Tell us about your organisation’s experience of Apprenticeships

 The Engineering Trust continues to strive to fulfil its original goal both in the work it undertakes directly as a charitable organisation and also through its subsidiary company Engineering Trust Training Ltd that delivers engineering and manufacturing apprenticeships in Oxfordshire and surrounding counties.

 About the Awards

-The awards will open for entries and nominations on Thursday 18 November.
+The awards are now closed.
+Finalists will be announced during Oxfordshire Apprenticeships Hour (hashtag #OAHour) on Twitter @OxonApprentice from 13:00 on Thursday 14 April.
 Winners will be announced at a live virtual ceremony on Thursday 19 May 2022.

 If you would like the opportunity to support the Awards, please get in touch.

 Join us for Oxfordshire Apprenticeships Hour (#OAHour) on Twitter @OxonApprentice from 13:00 every Thursday for latest on the Awards and join in the conversation using the hashtag #OAAwards2022.